rocketlaunchr/electron.guide/content/go-desktop-application.md

 npm install -g electron-forge
 ```

-Secondly, since we have an existing app [project/package], all we need do is import our project to make it Forge compatible. _See [Starting a new Project](https://www.npmjs.com/package/electron-forge#starting-a-new-project) on steps on how to start a brand new project._
+Secondly, since we have an existing app [project/package], all we need do is import our project to make it Forge compatible. _See [Starting a new Project](https://www.npmjs.com/package/electron-forge#starting-a-new-project) for steps on how to start a brand new project._

 ```powershell
 electron-forge import desktop-application